Esri/maps-app-dotnet/documentation/index.md

 ## Routing

-Getting routing directions in the Maps App is easy with the [Runtime SDK](https://developers.arcgis.com/features/directions/) and the [Esri World Routing Service](https://route.arcgis.com/arcgis/rest/services/World/Route/NAServer/Route_World).
-Or you can [customize](https://doc.arcgis.com/en/arcgis-online/administer/configure-services.htm#ESRI_SECTION1_567C344D5DEE444988CA2FE5193F3CAD) your routing service for your organization.
+Getting routing directions in the Maps App is easy with the Runtime SDK and the [ArcGIS World Routing Service](https://developers.arcgis.com/features/directions/).
+You can also [customize](https://doc.arcgis.com/en/arcgis-online/administer/configure-services.htm#ESRI_SECTION1_567C344D5DEE444988CA2FE5193F3CAD) your routing service for your organization.

 Navigating from point to point in the Maps App is enabled by first geocoding or reverse geocoding a location.
 You can then get directions to that location from the current GPS location (or if GPS is disabled, from a location of your choice).
 In the Maps App, routing requires you to provide credentials to your Portal or ArcGIS Online organization.
 See the [Authentication](#authentication) section for more details.